 Example: 3 teams, A, B and C, form an ALLIANCE going into the Playoff MATCHES.
-The highest seeded team not on 1 of the 8 ALLIANCES is Team D. During 1 of the Playoff MATCHES, Team C's ROBOT suffers damage to its mechanical arm.
-The ALLIANCE CAPTAIN decides to bring in Team D to replace Team C. Team C and their ROBOT are not eligible to play in any subsequent Playoff MATCHES.
-The new ALLIANCE of Teams A, B, and D are successful in advancing to the Finals and win the event.
+The highest ranked team not on 1 of the 8 ALLIANCES is Team D. During 1 of the Playoff MATCHES, Team C's ROBOT suffers damage to its mechanical arm.
+The ALLIANCE CAPTAIN decides to bring in Team D to replace Team C in the next MATCH.
+The new ALLIANCE of Teams A, B, C, and D are successful in advancing to the Finals and win the event.
 Teams A, B, C, and D are all recognized as members of the Winning ALLIANCE and receive awards.